-None, they are available through the Apple Developer console.
+None.
+They are available through the Apple Developer console.

 Android uses Firebase Cloud Messaging (FCM) for push notifications.
 If you build a standalone app with Expo we store your FCM server key for you.

 Each FCM server key can send push notifications to any of the Android apps associated with the Firebase project to which the key belongs.
-A malicious actor would need to have access to the FCM server key and device tokens in order to send a notification.
+A malicious actor would need to have access to the FCM server key and device tokens to send a notification.

 You can create and delete server keys through the Firebase console.
 When you delete a key, notifications using that key will stop working.
 When you create a new one and upload it to Expo, notifications will resume working.

-None, you can access it through the Firebase console.
+None.
+You can access it through the Firebase console.

 A keystore and keystore password are required to sign a build for release to the Play Store.
 These are encrypted with KMS and additionally at rest.
 After an app is first submitted to the Google Play Store, the same keystore must be used to sign the app again to update it.
 It proves that the APK came from the developer who owns the keystore.
 The keystore alone doesn't let you submit to Google Play — your Google account needs access to the Google Play Console as well.